jiywww/obsidian-popnote/README.md

 ## Features

 ### Global Pop Note Creation
-- **System-wide hotkey** to create or open pop notes from anywhere, even when Obsidian is not focused
+- **System-wide hotkey** to create, hide or show pop notes from anywhere, even when Obsidian is not focused (but you need to keep the vault open to use the hotkey)
-- Notes open in separate floating windows, keeping your main workspace undisturbed
+- Pop notes open in a floating window separate from the Obsidian main window, keeping your main workspace undisturbed
 - **Hide/Show Pattern**: Windows are hidden rather than closed, preserving state and improving performance
 - Smart window management prevents duplicate windows